 The American Graphene Summit focused on graphene, which is often branded the ‘wonder material’.
 Why?
 The material is 200 times stronger than steel, has the highest melting point of any known material and is the best conductor of both heat and electricity of any known material to name just a few reasons… and it’s 100,000 times thinner than a strand of human hair.

 It’s not surprising then that eventually graphene will transform and revolutionise many industries from manufacturing, energy and aerospace, to transportation, pharmaceuticals, and electronics.
 When people discover what an incredible impact graphene can have on such a wide range of applications they start to sit up and take notice.

-The Summit brought current and future influential leaders and stakeholders in the world of graphene together, along with American industry and government agencies, to open a dialogue enjoy discussions on the promising potential of graphene and how the material can excel in various industries and markets.
+The Summit brought current and future influential leaders and stakeholders in the world of graphene together.
+Along with American industry and government agencies, the purpose was to open a dialogue enjoy discussions on the promising potential of graphene and how the material can excel in various industries and markets.

-Adrian broke down the basics of graphene in a “Graphene 101” session and informed interested delegates about how graphene can enhance bike tyres to improve the performance of sports road tyres.
+Adrian broke down the basics of graphene in a “Graphene 101” session.
+He informed interested delegates about how graphene can enhance bike tyres to improve the performance of sports road tyres.

-During his lively presentation, Adrian introduced his audience to an innovative company called Vittoria who has developed a new generation of graphene bike tyre (graphene 2.0) that is functionalised to improve specific tire performances.
+During his lively presentation, Adrian introduced his audience to an innovative company called Vittoria.
+The company developed a new generation of graphene bike tyre (graphene 2.0) that is functionalised to improve specific tire performances.

 How Does Graphene Improve Bike Tyres?